Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Don't base significant investment decisions on outdated data.
 Get updated and accurate information with our guide.

-6) Rental yields in Vietnam's rural areas will stay low as urban migration draws people to cities
+6) Rental yields in Vietnam's rural areas will stay low as more people move to cities

-Rental yields in Vietnam's rural areas are staying low as more people flock to the cities.
+Rental yields in Vietnam's rural areas are expected to remain low as more people move to the cities.

 In Vietnam, green buildings are on the rise, with 396 certified by the end of 2023, a 30% jump from the previous year.